 Up to 30 ECTS may be in the form of a study stay at a university or another university institution abroad.
 The stay is usually done in the 5th semester.
 Students who wish to go for a study abroad must put together a program for the stay.
-In general, the programme for study abroad must comprise courses that can naturally be a part of the bachelor programme in economics and business administration and that are not already included as compulsory courses.
-Up to 5 ECTS in relevant courses in languages may be accepted.
+To the extent electives are placed at the 5th semester, the courses taken abroad must be able to grant credit for these.
+However, up to 10 ECTS may be in other areas of social science.

 If specific line courses are placed on the 5th semester, or there are other requirements a regards the contents of the 5th semester in the line description, the programme must be in line with this.
 The programme must be approved by the Academic Study Board.